Elusive phase transition in the replica limit of monitored systems

-A major difficulty in studying monitored systems is the inherently nonlinear effect induced by Born's rule: the probability of obtaining a certain outcome depends on the quantum state itself.
-One way to cope with this nonlinearity is the replica trick, a celebrated technique in the statistical physics of disordered systems~\cite{mezard1987spin}: in this case, one studies the averaged dynamics of $n$ identical copies of the system with unbiased measurements and finally takes the $n\to 1$ limit by analytic continuation so as to restore the correct probability~\cite{PhysRevB.100.134203}.
-Attempts to construct a quantitative theory of MIPTs have mainly been based on this approach and the introduction of large-N models, flanked by Landau-Ginzburg-style field theories~\cite{nahum2023renormalization, PRXQuantum.2.010352, PhysRevB.102.064202} with a conformally-invariant critical point~\cite{PhysRevLett.128.050602}.
-In particular, for free fermion models, a theory of MIPTs based on a nonlinear sigma model has recently been proposed~\cite{doi:10.1080/00018730902850504, fava2023nonlinear}, in which the flow under the renormalization group of the coupling constant in the replica limit produces surprising changes to the entanglement scaling~\cite{fava2023nonlinear} or even the total absence of a transition~\cite{poboiko2023theory}.
-These results indicate the subtleties that can emerge only when the $n\to1$ limit is considered and are inaccessible from point-wise solution at integer $n>1$.
+A major difficulty in studying monitored systems is the nonlinear role of Born's rule, since the probability of a measurement record depends on the evolving quantum state.
+A standard way to deal with this nonlinearity is the replica trick~\cite{PhysRevB.100.134203,fava2023nonlinear}: one studies $n$ copies of the system with unbiased measurement noise and only at the end takes the analytic continuation $n\to 1$ that restores the physical weighting of trajectories.
+Attempts to construct a quantitative theory of MIPTs have mainly been based on this approach together with large-$N$ limits and Landau-Ginzburg-style field theories~\cite{nahum2023renormalization, PRXQuantum.2.010352, PhysRevB.102.064202} with a conformally-invariant critical point~\cite{PhysRevLett.128.050602}.
+For free-fermion models, a nonlinear sigma model approach~\cite{doi:10.1080/00018730902850504, fava2023nonlinear} has shown that the renormalization-group flow in the replica limit can drastically alter the entanglement scaling~\cite{fava2023nonlinear} or even remove the transition altogether~\cite{poboiko2023theory}---subtleties that emerge only in the $n\to1$ limit and are inaccessible at integer $n>1$.